Lucky Bamboo Growth and Care Tips that You Did not Know of

-Lucky Bamboo is one plant that can be easily spotted at many home or office spaces.
-You are only joking if you say that you have never noticed a Lucky bamboo plant before.
+Lucky Bamboo is one plant that can be easily spotted at home or office spaces.
 Yes, the Lucky Bamboo plant is popular enough to be all around us.

 The Lucky Bamboo, or Dracaena Sanderiana, is one plant that can be easily taken care of by both beginners and experienced gardeners.
 A part of the Asparagaceae family, the Lucky Bamboo tree is now a very common houseplant, similar in structure to actual bamboo stems.